 BMW used several suppliers in the early days and you may see them from any of the producers.
 The size also varies slightly from 6 cm.

 This shows the emblem that was typical of the tubular frame early models.
-This beautiful emblem is on a R39 and was supplied by Thomas Welzel, thanks.
+This beautiful emblem is on an R39 and was supplied by Thomas Welzel, thanks.

-This lovely 7 cm emblem is on a R42, thanks Chuck
+This lovely 7 cm emblem is on an R42, thanks Chuck

-From the 30’s.
-The metal is copper colored, probably brass.
+This emblem is from the ’30s.
+The metal is copper-colored, probably brass.
 See the slight font difference from the one above?

-This one is from a pre-war R12 and is just over 6.1 cm diameter.
-Large file, slow to load up.
-Thanks Paul Gubbels.
+This one is from a pre-war R12 and is just over 6.1 cm in diameter.
+It is a large file and slow to load up.
+Thanks, Paul Gubbels.

 This is the typical emblem from the late 30’s.
 It is 6 cm in diameter.

-The emblem with copper letters is correct for all bikes from the middle 50’s till the early 60’s.
-I don’t remember when the copper ended and the silver color started.
-Any evidence/proof would be welcomed.
-Thanks Paul Gubbels.
+The emblem with copper letters is correct for all bikes from the middle ’50s until the early ’60s.
+I don’t remember when the copper ended, and the silver color started.
+Thanks, Paul Gubbels.

-This is the emblem that is correct for all bikes from the early 60’s on to mid 66 or so.
+This is the emblem that is correct for all bikes from the early ’60s on to mid 66 or so.
 It is distinguished by the narrow letters with the serifs.
 It is 6 cm. in diameter.
-The metal letters were changed from copper color to a silver color and is probably nickel.
+The metal letters were changed from copper color to a silver color and are probably nickel.

-In mid or late 1966 (I think) the font was changed to the block style letters without the serifs.
-All /2 were 6 cm diameter.
+In mid or late 1966 (I think), the font was changed to the block style letters without the serifs.
+All /2 were 6 cm in diameter.

-This is one of the /5 emblems with the screws and gasket.
+This is a /5 emblem with the screws and gasket.
 It is 7 cm in diameter.

-This is one of the “stick on” enamel emblems for a R90S.
+This is one of the “stick-on” enamel emblems for an R90S.
 It is also 7 cm. in diameter.
-A few of the Silver smoke bikes in 74 had the plastic emblems, but most were enamel.
+A few of the Silver Smoke bikes in 74 had the plastic emblems, but most were enamel.
 All of the Daytona Orange models that we saw had the enamel emblems.

 This is the high mileage award emblem for documenting 100,000 miles.
-It is awarded by the factory via a BMW dealer.
+The factory awards it through a BMW dealer.
 It is new and still in the unopened cellophane wrapper.
 This one has silver letters.

-Stephen Ascherl sent me the BMW racing roundels I was looking for.
+Stephen Ascherl sent me the BMW racing roundels that I wanted.
 These are water-slip decals and are 64mm across.
-They were used on race bikes because the screw-in roundels could be dangerous on the track….if when they come unscrewed.
+They were used on race bikes because the screw-in roundels could be dangerous on the track….if they come unscrewed.
 Also, the decals weigh almost nothing.

 You would soak them in warm water for a couple of seconds and then apply them to the tank.
-Peel off the backing paper and blow dry.
-Just like with model airplanes.
+Peel off the backing paper and blow-dry.
 They then get covered with a clear coat.